 In case you've been under an societal rock, we've come a long way since Mad Men.
 Finally, companies are getting with the program and realizing that not every family out there is made up of a mom, a dad, and two perfect kids.
-Corporations have begun to step into the present day and are finally printing advertisements and commercials featuring same-sex couples and LGBT people.
+Corporations have begun to step into the present day and are finally printing advertisements and commercials featuring same-sex couples and LGBTQ+ people.

 The most recent company to get with the times is Banana Republic.
 Featuring interior designer Nate Berkus and his fiancé Jeremiah Brent, the print ads for Banana Republic’s upcoming fall collection show the couple all cute and cuddly — while rocking BR’s duds, of course.

 "Gay millennials tend to have the view that most companies are at minimum neutral toward and at best strongly embrace their identities," Matthew Wagner, Account Supervisor at Target 10, tells Bustle.
 Wagner should know: Target 10 is a New York City marketing firm that works with brands specifically so that they can reach gay consumers.

 "The bar for LGBT marketing has been raised higher than ever ... campaigns need to be truly impactful through a combination of insights, messaging, tonality, and knowledge."